• Skip to primary navigation

 📖 Recipe

-A coffee-flavored, slightly boozy dessert with layers of ladyfingers and a cream mixture of mascarpone and zabaglione dusted with cocoa powder and topped with chocolate shavings.
+A coffee-flavored dessert made with ladyfingers and cream, topped with cocoa powder and chocolate shavings.

 5 from 1 vote